shenxianpeng/atlassian-api-py/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/shenxianpeng/atlassian-api-py/badge/master?s=3f5b565625069f5c5ab303a02b120197cd3abdde)](https://www.codefactor.io/repository/github/shenxianpeng/atlassian-api-py/overview/master)
 ![PyPI - Downloads](https://img.shields.io/pypi/dw/atlassian-api-py)

-This library is a wrapper of Atlassian Rest APIs written by Python, will support Jira, BitBucket, etc.
+This library is a wrapper of Atlassian Rest APIs written by Python, currently only supports Jira and Bitbucket.

 ## Purpose

-* In order to be better and more convenient to use.
+Can be reused for more projects and and make it easy and simple to use.
-* The pursuit of simple, lightweight, easy to use.

 ## QuickStart